Agency (philosophy): In political economy

 Human agency refers to the ability to shape one’s life and a few dimensions can be differentiated.
 Individual agency is reflected in individual choices and the ability to influence one’s life conditions and chances.
-The individual agency differs strongly within the society across age, gender, income, education, personal health status, position in social networks, and other dimensions.
-Collective agency refers to situations in which individuals pool their knowledge, skills, and resources, and act in concert to shape their future.
+The individual agency differs strongly within society across age, gender, income, education, personal health status, position in social networks, and other dimensions.
+Collective agency refers to situations in which individuals pool their knowledge, skills, and resources and act in concert to shape their future.
 Everyday agency refers to consumer and daily choices, and finally strategic agency refers to the capacity to affect the wider system change.
 Political economy approaches can be used to conceptualize the agency enabling or limiting rule system, which constitutes the “grammar” for social action and that is used by the actors to structure and regulate their transactions with one another in defined situations or spheres of activity.